serras/emacs-haskell-tutorial/tutorial.md

   * In Mac OS, download [Emacs for OS X](http://emacsformacosx.com/), and install like any other application.
   * In Windows you can use [NTEmacs](http://ntemacs.sourceforge.net/).

-Given the huge range of extensibility that Emacs provides, instead of a graphical interface sometimes it becomes neccessary to change options by writing in your personal configuration file.
+Given the huge range of extensibility that Emacs provides, instead of a graphical interface sometimes it becomes necessary to change options by writing in your personal configuration file.
 So, open Emacs, press `M-:`, then write `(find-file user-init-file)` and finally push Enter.
 The configuration file will appear in front of you.

 Wait, wait!
 What is this `M-:` thingy means?
 This is how key combinations are represented in Emacs.
 In particular, `M` stands for the meta key, which means Alt in Linux or Windows systems, or the Option key if running in Mac OS X. When followed by a dash `-`, keys must be pressed together.
 Thus, you should press the meta key corresponding to your system and at the same time those corresponding to `:`.
 In my computer, this means `Alt+Shift+;`.
 The Emacs culture involves using many of these key combinations to perform operations in a fast way.
 But don't get scared, you always have the menu and the toolbar to look for commands, while you are learning the key combinations.

-Ok, let's move on with the configuration.
+OK, let's move on with the configuration.
 In the file that has just been open, paste the following content:
 ```lisp
 (require 'package)
 (add-to-list 'package-archives
   '("melpa" . "http://melpa.milkbox.net/packages/") t)
 (package-initialize)
 ```
 What this configuration is doing is adding a new repository of packages.
 These repositories those places where the integrated Emacs package manager looks for new extensions.
-In this case, we add the (MELPA)[http://melpa.milkbox.net/] repository, which provides the packages mentiones throughout this article.
+In this case, we add the [MELPA](http://melpa.milkbox.net/) repository, which provides the packages mentioned throughout this article.

 To save the contents of the file press `C-x C-s`. `C` is mapped to the Ctrl key in Windows and Linux, and Command in Mac OS X; and the fact that two key combinations are given separated by space means that you need to press `C-x` and then `C-s`, in separate keystrokes.
 Now you need to restart Emacs to get your new configuration running, so press `C-x C-c` to exit and then open Emacs again.